What is an emergency medical technician?

 Do you have to be strong to be an EMT?

 EMTs need to be able to transport patients safely.
-You should be comfortable lifting and pushing at least 50 pounds and have the stamina to stand for long periods of time.
+You should be comfortable lifting and pushing at least 50 pounds and have the stamina to stand for long periods.
 Much of the job is physical, so being in good shape is important.

 How much schooling does it take to be an EMT?